What Is HOSA and How Does It Benefit Health Science Students?

-Second, the student must either be in a health science program or be planning to pursue a career in health care.
+Second, the student must either be in a health science program or plan to pursue a career in healthcare.
 This is key to note, as interested students may not be enrolled in a CTE health science program but can still join HOSA.

 The only exception is the third division – postsecondary/collegiate.
 In order to join, a student must be enrolled in a postsecondary or college health science program.

 Along with those specific criteria, students who want to join HOSA must join an official HOSA chapter by getting in touch with their school’s chapter advisor.

 If students are interested in joining HOSA but their school doesn’t have a chapter, they need to talk to their health science instructors about starting a new HOSA chapter themselves!

 3. How Does HOSA Benefit Health Science Students?

 Like any CTSO, HOSA provides its members with opportunities to grow their skills in order to have successful careers.